 - Preheat the oven to 450*–this temp helps it have a crispy, dreamy flavorful skin when it's done.

-- Rinse out the cavity, pat dry with a little paper towel, and place breast-side up in a buttered baking dish.
+- Rinse out the cavity, pat dry with a little paper towel, and place breast-side down in a buttered baking dish.
 (Some say breast side UP, others say DOWN makes it juicier.)
 We use our stoneware that has a cover, but you don't have to use a covered dish.

-- Again, you don't have to do this, but it adds more flavor: use your hands and spread some softened butter around the outside of the bird, then season well with more sea salt, pepper, and other herbs and spices you like, such as garlic powder, onion powder, some Italian seasoning, paprika, thyme, rosemary, etc. Even if you don't use butter, at least salt and pepper the bird.
+- Again, you don't have to do this, but it adds more flavor: use your hands and spread some softened butter around the outside of the bird, then season well with sea salt, pepper, and other herbs and spices you like, such as garlic powder, onion powder, some Italian seasoning, paprika, thyme, rosemary, etc. Even if you don't use butter, at least salt and pepper the bird.

-- We usually throw in some extra chicken leg or other chicken pieces because one whole chicken isn’t enough for our family now, not enough to have leftovers anyway, and I have to have leftovers so I can make another yummy recipe the next day with the chicken broth…
+- We usually throw in some extra chicken legs or other chicken pieces because one whole chicken isn’t enough for our family now, not enough to have leftovers anyway, and I have to have leftovers so I can make another yummy recipe the next day with the chicken broth…

 - You could also throw in hunks of washed vegetables cut into chunks, like potatoes, carrots, celery, onions, and some garlic cloves too.

 - Bake for 15 minutes at 450* and then turn the oven down to 350* and cook for 20 minutes per pound, until a thermometer inserted into the thickest part of the thigh registers 165*.
 Larger birds and those filled with stuffing take longer to cook.

 - If you cook it uncovered (gets more golden brown this way), just watch it and if it starts to get too brown, cover with some foil.

 - Remove the chicken from the pan and rest it on a cutting board for 15 minutes to allow the juices to settle back into the bird.
 (We don't always do this and it's still good right away!)